pyamg/pyamg-examples/readme.md

 [demo.py](./aggregation/demo.py)

 In this example, the first-level aggregates are shown for AMG based on smoothed aggregation.
-An example mesh and adjacency matrix are loaded from `square.mat`, followed by a call to `smoothed_aggregation_solver`.
+An example mesh and adjacency matrix is loaded from `square.mat`, followed by a call to `smoothed_aggregation_solver`.
 Then the first-level aggregates are plotted.
 From the figure, most aggregates encompass entire groups of elements in the underlying mesh.
 Still, there are a many aggregates that yield